How To Register An Emotional Support Dog In Australia

 An assistance dog is a dog that has gone through EXTENSIVE training to assist a person with a disability.
 Their rights and roles are defined by the Disability Discrimination Act 1992.

-Emotional support animals aren’t recognized by Australian law, so the definition is rather vague (1).
-These animals provide emotional support to a person through different mental conditions, but they’re not trained to do that (2).
+Emotional support animals aren’t recognised by Australian law, so the definition is rather vague (1).
+These animals provide emotional support to a person with a mental condition, but they’re not trained to do that (2).
 Instead, their pure presence provides comfort and company.

 In practice, assistance and emotional support animals differ by their public access rights.
-This means that assistance animals can go to different public places and forms of transportation.
+Assistance animals can access most public places and forms of transportation.
 Their owners need their aid in these places and denying them these rights would be discrimination.

 Owners of emotional support animals, on the other hand, don’t have such rights.
-An emotional support dog is considered just a companion dog in Australia.
-And while the support they provide can be crucial for a person’s ability to properly function from day to day, they’re not trained for the job.
-For that reason, they’re not granted access to public spaces and transport.
+An emotional support dog is considered a companion dog in Australia.
+While the support they provide can be crucial for a person’s ability to properly function from day to day, they’re not trained for the job.
+For that reason, they’re not granted the same access to public spaces and transport.